cargo-public-api/cargo-public-api/docs/MAINTAINER.md

 ### `public-api` and `cargo-public-api`

-1. First release `rustdoc-json` if needed.
+1. First release `rustdoc-json` and `rustup-toolchain` if needed.
 See below.
 1. Create a PR that targets `main` that
     1. Bumps to the same `version` in
         * **Cargo.toml** `[workspace.package.version]`